 Does Sort Really Fall Back to Disk?

-command is clever: to sort very large files it does a series of in-memory sorts, saving sorted chunks to temporary files, and then does a merge sort on those chunks.
+The unix sort command is clever: to sort very large files it does a series of in-memory sorts, saving sorted chunks to temporary files, and then does a merge sort on those chunks.
 Except this often doesn't work anymore.

-Here's what I see if I run man sort
+Here's what I see if I run man sort and look at the documentation for --buffer-size:

 use SIZE for main memory buffer